 Where to find the best beaches

-Hvar beaches, just like elsewhere in Croatia, are mostly rocky, and pebbly.
-The nicest secluded bays take a boat ride to reach them or walking in the heat, but they are all worth it.
+Just like elsewhere in Croatia, Hvar beaches are mostly rocky, and pebbly.
+The nicest secluded bays take a boat ride to reach or a walk in the heat, but they are all worth it.

 Pakleni Islands consists of many small islands and lovely bays that make for favorite swimming spots among locals and tourists alike.